smeehan12/standalone-recast-tutorial/_episodes/14-ci-based-workflows.md

   - Those `tags: docker-privileged` and `services: docker:stable-dind` are necessary because our workflow is going to have to pull other images and spawn individuals processes.
 Only certain runners can do this.
   - The first couple lines in the `script` authenticate the user for the recast run, and creating the directory where it will run on the runner.
   - The last couple lines in the `script` are precisely what you did on your local machine to launch a run with the recast CLI.
+  - The directory `recast-firsttest` containing all the files and logs produced by the workflow is saved as [job `artifact`](https://docs.gitlab.com/ee/ci/pipelines/job_artifacts.html) in case it's needed for debugging.

 ~~~
 stages: